grafana/strava-datasource/docs/configuration.md

 ![Save & Test](img/config_3.png)

 Now you can create some dashboards!
+Also, you can import dashboards from the _Dashboards_ tab at the data source configuration page.